Fitbit Charge 3 full review

 Female health tracking was introduced to Fitbits with the Versa, and is compatible here too.
 When Fitbit updates the feature later in the year it will be able to track ovulation, and you’ll be able to view this directly on the dashboard of the Charge 3.

-if the trackers detects that your heart rate has been higher over the past seven days it will (if you want it to) suggest some relaxtion.
+if the trackers detect that your heart rate has been higher over the past seven days it will (if you want it to) suggest some relaxation.
 It might also look at the correlation between sleep loss and weight gain.

 Fitbit Charge 3: mobile app